-Palestinian teenage detainee hospitalised after jaw-breaking beating in prison
+Palestinian teenage detainee hospitalised with broken jaw after beating in Israeli prison

 Mohammad Muqbel, 16, was beaten severely on Saturday after he was detained on his way to school, according to his father Munir.